vbookshelf/Private-Audio-Transcriber-MLX/README.md

 # Private Audio Transcriber (PAT)

 - A lightweight, fully offline dictation and transcription tool for Mac.
-- The system transcribes fast.
+- Collaborative workflow.
+The system transcribes fast.
 The user immediately fixes any errors.
 - Record in app or drag and drop audio files.
 - Your data never leaves your device.
 - Powered by MLX-Whisper (whisper-turbo-mlx).